ruby-cube/rue/packages/signals/README.md

 $set(position$().x$, 1);
 ```

 Note that when working with selective nested reactivity, setting the value of `position$` above requires manually indicating nested reactive properties.
-This differs from the auto-nested-reactivity that happens when setting a the value of a Vue ref or a [signalized signal](#signalizeobject-1) in this library.
+This differs from the auto-nested-reactivity that happens when setting the value of a Vue ref or a [signalized signal](#signalizeobject-1).

 ```tsx
 // preserves nested reactivity